DASH: A Meta-Attack Framework for Synthesizing Effective and Stealthy Adversarial Examples: Related Work

 \section{Related Work}

 Classical approaches for generating adversarial examples include FGSM~\cite{goodfellow2014explaining}, I-FGSM~\cite{kurakin2016adversarial}, and PGD~\cite{madry2017towards}, all of which strictly enforce a perturbation budget $\epsilon$ measured in the $\ell_{\infty}$-norm.
 In contrast, the CW attack~\cite{carlini2017towards} softly enforces an $\ell_2$-norm perturbation constraint by incorporating the perturbation magnitude directly into the optimization objective.
 Closer to our approach are AutoAttack~\cite{croce2020reliable} and Composite Attacks~\cite{mao2021composite}.
-AutoAttack employs an ensemble of a few selected attack methods, while Composite Attacks combine multiple attacks using genetic algorithms.
+AutoAttack employs an ensemble of a few selected attack methods, while composite attacks combine multiple attacks using genetic algorithms.
 However, these approaches still operate under conventional $\ell_p$-norm constraints and rely on simplistic or heuristic strategies for combining base attacks.
-In contrast, our proposed method \daash~introduces an optimization-based meta-framework to adaptively compose base attacks for improved attack effectiveness and imperceptibility for human eyes.
+In contrast, our proposed method \daash~shifts from the discrete selection strategies of prior work to a continuous and more effective interpolation framework to improve attack effectiveness and stealth.